 If it’s fashion you’re after, then you can’t miss the famous Camden Market.
 This canalside market is popular with both locals and visitors, and is the perfect place to pick up some new, cool threads.

-At night, I recommend hitting up some of the live music venues – it’s one of my favourite things about this part of town.
+At night, we recommend hitting up some of the live music venues – because of this, it’s one of our favourite areas of London to explore.

 - Street Art – Camden is another of London’s best-known street art hubs.
 Take a wander and find your new favourite piece using this guide.